jvf/connscale/README.md

 ## How to fix it

 Increase the size of the accept queue with the `{backlog, N}` option to `gen_tcp:listen/2`.

-Testing: Setting

-tcp_max_syn_backlog: was 512

-tcp_abort_on_overflow: was 0

-bmon

-nload

-echo 2048 | sudo tee /proc/sys/net/ipv4/tcp_max_syn_backlog

-When increasing the backlog, it is also useful/necessary to increase the number of acceptors, so that the accept gets consumed fast enough.
+Also of interest might be the `tcp_max_syn_backlog` kernel parameter (defaults to 512 on Ubuntu 14.04).
+The `tcp_abort_on_overflow` kernel parameter can be used to force the resetting of the connection if the accept queue overflows, which I used  to confirm, that the problem described above is indeed due to overflows in the connect queue.

 The `close` error only occurs in the call to `gen_tcp:recv/3`, not `gen_tcp:send/2`.
 To determine if this is due to timing issues or due to some special semantics I introduced a delay of 240 seconds (the delay through `ACK-SYN` retries can be up to 180 seconds with default value of 5 retries) between the `gen_tcp:connect/3` and the calls to `gen_tcp:send/2`.
 Still, the calls to `gen_tcp:send/2` all succeed, which indicates `gen_tcp:send/2` does not recognize that the connection was closed by the server.